bhudiashital/BurningGlass/README.md

-# Test Automation with BDD and Selenium
+# Test Automation boilerplate with BDD and Selenium